Saturday, April 14, 2012

 Department store "pics" have no place here... our rooms are filled with family heirlooms, gifts from our children and special friends, treasures from places we've been, vintage yard & garage sell finds, and things of nature.
 Some day the hand peeled log beds and beautiful pieces of rustic furniture my husband has filled our home with will adorn our grandchildren's homes as my grandfather's bear "calendar" pictures adorn mine.
 The door frame in the kitchen marks the heights of each of our children on their birthdays.
 Scriptures I cross-stitched so many years ago hang framed on the walls reminding us that our lives are blessed because of Him.

-When we bought our home 31 years ago my father-in-law wrote in a card he and my mother-in-law gave us"your new home is a living monument to you".
+When we bought our home 31 years ago my father-in-law wrote in a card he and my mother-in-law gave us"your new home is a living monument to you", every day life here on our little homestead have made it just that.
 It’s not about the stuff.
-It’s the journey and it’s memories…and it takes a lifetime to make your home… sweet… home.
+It’s the journey and the memories… it takes a lifetime to make a home your… home sweet home.

 Without Love...